-- The Big House is where we gather, play, relax, celebrate and eat - We call our infirmary the Pill Box, home to a staff of nurses - Our waterfront is on a sheltered bay at the head of Chateaugay Lake - Campers have endless fun in the lake with waterslides, a diving board & inflatable toys - Our stables house up to 10 horses with tack and feeding rooms - We have 4 water fountains throughout camp - All of our bathrooms outside of the cabins are General Natural - Our riding ring includes jump elements and a sand surface while our cross country course has larger jumps and obstacles. - The Pine Theatre is the perfect spot for all camp, camp fires and sing-alongs - There are multiple fields and courts to accommodate many sports activities - Campers improve their skills with our pitching machine, batting cage and driving range net system - The climbing wall soars 32 feet and features 8 stations with varying routes and faces that pose all levels of challenge - The Barn, our 12,000-foot indoor gym, hosts gymnastics, volleyball, basketball, roller hockey, floor hockey and our theater & stage - Our heated 25-meter pool features a sun deck, changing rooms and six lanes with starter platforms - Our Aurora Borealis Creamery (The ABC) is a throw back to the 1950's.
-Complete with checkerboard flooring and jukebox and serves up hard and soft ice cream - We have over 25 types sail boats, such as 'Sunfish', 'Opti's', 'Catamarans', '29-ers', and '420's' - We use Ski Booms to train campers in waterskiing and wake boarding
+- The Big House is where we gather, play, relax, celebrate and eat - We call our infirmary the Pill Box, home to a staff of nurses - Our waterfront is on a sheltered bay at the head of Chateaugay Lake - Campers have endless fun in the lake with waterslides, a diving board & inflatable toys - Our stables house up to 12 horses with tack and feeding rooms - We have 4 water fountains throughout camp - All of our public bathrooms outside of the cabins are gender neutral - Our riding ring includes jump elements and a sand surface, while our cross country course has larger jumps and obstacles. - Pine Theatre is the perfect spot for all-camp camp fires and sing-alongs - There are 5 tennis courts, 2 pickle-ball courts, 2 soccer fields, a lacrosse field, & a baseball diamond - Campers improve their skills with our pitching machine, batting cage and driving range net system - The climbing wall soars 32 feet and features 8 stations with varying routes and faces that pose all levels of challenge - The Barn, our 12,000-foot indoor gym, hosts gymnastics, volleyball, basketball, roller hockey, floor hockey and our theater & stage - Our heated 25-meter pool features a sun deck, changing rooms and six lanes with starter platforms - Our Aurora Borealis Creamery (The ABC) is a throw back to the 1950's.
+Complete with checkerboard flooring and jukebox and serves up hard and soft ice cream - We have over 25 types sail boats, such as 'Sunfish', 'Opti's', 'Catamarans', '29-ers', and '420's' - We use Ski Booms to train campers in waterskiing and wake boarding on our 5 ski boats